QW1CKS/betanet-linter/README.md

 5. Run the test suite
 6. Submit a pull request

+## Additional Documentation

+For deeper insight into project direction and open/refined issues:

+- Roadmap & plan status: see [plans.md](./plans.md)
+- Issues, inconsistencies & improvement backlog: see [issues-inconsistencies.txt](./issues-inconsistencies.txt)

+These documents complement the README by outlining historical decisions, completed milestones, and pending enhancement tracks.

 ## License

 MIT License - see LICENSE file for details.